Beerooke31/CupcakeSmash2025/content/step_7/_index.md

 ---
-title = "9.
-Keeping Score"
-weight = 9
-chapter = true
-pre = ""
+# 7. Keeping Score
 ---

-# Keeping Score
+# Keeping Score - Count those Cupcakes!

-Now that we can catch our cupcakes, we want to be able to keep track of how many we've smashed!

-To keep track of the score we're going to update the number in the scoreboard, which we set as a variable right at the start.
+Now that you're smashing cupcakes like a pro, it's time to keep track of your epic cupcake-smashing score!
+Every time you whack a cupcake, you earn a point.
+Let’s add a scoring system that updates in real-time on your scoreboard.

+> Remember, right at the start we set the variable `scoreBoard`.

-We're going to create another variable (this time called `score`) that starts at zero, and increases by one each time a cupcake is successfully smashed.
+Now we're going to create another variable (this time called `score`) that starts at zero, and increases by one each time a cupcake is successfully smashed.
+This is your personal cupcake smash counter!

 ```diff
 let scoreBoard = document.querySelector('.score');